Walkers (law firm)

-Walkers is a Cayman Islands head-quartered offshore law firm.
+Walkers is a multi-jurisdictional offshore law firm headquartered in the Cayman Islands.
 Walkers provides legal, corporate, compliance and fiduciary services to global corporations, financial institutions, capital markets participants and investment fund managers.
 Walkers practices the laws of six jurisdictions (Bermuda, British Virgin Islands, Cayman Islands, Guernsey, Jersey and Ireland) from ten offices globally.
-It is a member of the offshore magic circle.

 History

-The firm was founded by Bill Walker (under the name W.S.
+The firm was founded in 1964 by Bill Walker (under the name W.S.
 Walker & Co.) shortly after Jamaican independence in 1962.
 Walkers is generally accepted as being the oldest Caymanian law firm, older than rivals Maples and Calder by about two years.

-Merger talks
+The firm moved into its current headquarters, at 190 Elgin Avenue, in 2013.

 In late 2007, discussions became public about a proposed merger between Walkers and Jersey-based Mourant du Feu & Jeune.
-Although mergers between offshore firms are relatively common, such a merger would be the first merger between two of the major global offshore players, creating by far the largest offshore law firm in the world.
 However, in February 2008 the two firms announced that they were no longer pursuing merger talks.
-Mourants subsequently merged with Guernsey firm Ozannes in 2010.

-Sale of fiduciary business and establishment of new business

 In March 2012, Walkers announced it was selling its fiduciary business, Walkers Management Services, to the Intertrust Group.
-Like many offshore firms, Walkers' business was previously divided between its legal practice and fiduciary services.
-Shortly afterwards, a large number of Walkers partners and senior associates defected to rival Caymanian law firm, Maples and Calder.
-Although none of the defecting partners confirmed any link between the events, the timing naturally creates an inference that there may have been a connection.

 In May 2015, Walkers announced the establishment of a new fiduciary business called Walkers Professional Services (WPS).

-Firm structure

-Walkers is headquartered in the Cayman Islands and has further offices in Dubai, Dublin, London, Singapore, Hong Kong and Bermuda.

-In July 2016, Walkers announced that they had acquired by merger the Guernsey law firm AO Hall.
-With the new Guernsey office, Walkers increased to having ten offices around the world.

-Multi-jurisdictionalism

-Walkers was an early participant in the trend towards multi-jurisdictional offshore law firms, acquiring by merger British Virgin Islands law firm Barkers in 2001.
-It subsequently acquired Jersey law firm Crills in 2005.

-Walkers Professional Services (WPS)

-Established as separate fiduciary business, WPS has a staff of over 120 providing corporate, corporate governance, regulatory and compliance and fiduciary services from Bermuda, the Cayman Islands, Dubai/ADGM, Hong Kong and Ireland to corporate and institutional clients across global financial centres.